 A freshly baked strawberry bundt cake is an impressive dessert that is perfect for any occasion and easy to throw together.
 Made with juicy strawberries and a few basic ingredients, this cake looks amazing and tastes heavenly.
-Whether you’re hosting a party or simply craving something sweet, a slice of this scrumptious cake is sure to satisfy your taste buds.
+Whether you’re hosting a party or simply craving something sweet, a slice of this scrumptious cake is sure to be a hit.

 This strawberry bundt cake checks all the boxes, it’s super moist from fresh strawberries and yogurt.
 Freeze dried strawberries give the glaze an intense strawberry flavor without adding too much sweetness, making it sweet enough for dessert but perfect for brunch or an afternoon pick me up.

-Layer cakes are just not my thing, I love all the frosting, but I prefer making cakes in a single layer like with a strawberry shortcake or a strawberry poke cake.
+Layer cakes are just not my thing, I love all the frosting, but I prefer making cakes in a single layer like with a strawberry poke cake.
 They are less hassle and you still get a moist cake with frosting that everyone loves.
 Or even easier than a bundt cake, is a batch of strawberry cookies.

 A bundt cake is perfect for using fresh strawberries.
 The batter itself is strong enough to hold the berries and the strawberry flavor really shines with only two cups of chopped strawberries.